styd/apexcharts.rb/README.md

 ## Reusable Custom Palette

-You can create custom palette that works globally or locally.

-### Global Palette

-To create global palettes to be used anywhere on your any parts of your app, you can use `ApexCharts::Theme.create`.
+To create palettes to be used anywhere on your any parts of your app, you can use `ApexCharts::Theme.create`.

 For example, in rails app, you would write it in initializers: